AUTh-CSAL/Docker/README.md

 2020-09-29  08:57               786 Welcome
 2020-09-29  08:57    <DIR>          Windows
 ```
 For Windows users, navigate to the `Windows` directory and then run `hpc-build-image.bat`, `hpc-create-container.bat` and `hpc-start-container.bat`.
+The screenshots below show the expected behavior.

 For Linux and MacOS users, remain in this folder, run `hpc-build-image`, `hpc-create-container` and `hpc-start-container`.

+# Pulling and building hello world examples for the course 050 - Parallel and Distrubuted Systems

+After succesfully having build, created and ran the container, you should be able to see the following screen.

+screenshot 1

+then you can navigate to